MicrosoftDocs/fabric-docs/docs/get-started/copilot-data-science-privacy-security.md

 ---
 title: "Privacy, security, and responsible use of Copilot for Data Science (preview)"
-description: Learn about privacy, security, and responsible use of Copilot for Data Science.
+description: Learn about privacy, security, and responsible use of Copilot for Data Science in Microsoft Fabric.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: 'guptamaya'